nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `/a 1 - This is the additional information for event number 1`

+This addes "This is the additional information for event number 1" to the event with index of 1.

 ![additional_info_command](images/additional_info_command.PNG)

 Note: The above figure is for illustration purpose only.
 The desired output will differ if you have a different event